nesi/training-environment/README.md

 # flexi training environment

-This repo sets up a training environment using Open OnDemand within the FlexiHPC platform using Terraform and Ansible.
+This repo sets up a training environment using Open OnDemand within the NeSI RDC platform using Terraform and Ansible.

 [Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) and
 [Ansible](https://www.ansible.com/) need to be installed on your system to run this.